-This BOI provides you with the information needed to complete each of the Steps of the USMLE.
+This BOI provides you with the information needed to complete each Step of the USMLE.
 Please read it carefully and regularly check the USMLE website for announcements.
 By using this guide and our website, you will learn what to expect from each USMLE Step.